ratanahaerlavynah/dreamy/_poems/38-dreams-secrets-where-only-she-could-hear.md

 They never betrayed her.
 Even when her voice shattered.
 Even when her reflection refused to speak.
-Even when the waking world screamed You are not real!
+Even when the waking world screamed how unreal she was.

 The dreams whispered: